-In this guide, we’ll explain what static site generation is and the benefits of it, and list the ten best static site generators to give some guidance as to how to choose between them.
+In this guide, we list the ten best static site generators to give some guidance as to how to choose between them.

 The 10 Best Static Site Generators